Your clients have to sign papers, but they are on the other side of the country? No problem!

 6) Make it as easy as possible for your client.
 For example, if you need one of the documents in triplicate, include 3 in the file you send to them.
 That way they have everything.
 Fill out as much as possible in advance.

 7) Make it easy for the Notary, too.
 Keep in mind the Notary may be in a different jurisdiction, and may not have any experience at all in your particular field.
 Call attention to anything that may easily be missed, such as signatures or initials required in the middle of a document as well as on the signature page at the end, or if the document must be completed only in black ink.
 If in doubt, point it out.

 8) Red Seal Notary Inc. is not a law firm and is unable to provide any legal advice to your clients.
 If your document requires that the Notary indicates she has explained the document to your clients, please send them to a law firm instead.
 Or you may be able to alter the document to have your clients acknowledge that you have explained the document to them.

-9) It is Red Seal Notary Inc.’s policy not to sign agreements with outside Conveyancers, Notaries, or Law Firms to act as their agent in identifying their client.
+9) It is Red Seal Notary Inc.’s policy not to sign agreements with outside Conveyancers, Notaries, or Law Firms to act as their agents in identifying their clients.
 We always verify the identity of those signing before us, as is required of any Notary.
 We can also Notarize confirmation of identity forms, and do so on a regular basis.
-However, we do not agree to act as agent for a third party.
+However, we do not agree to act as agents for a third party.
 Our Notaries also do not have the signing authority to bind Red Seal Notary Inc. in this way.
 If this might present an issue, please contact us in advance and send a copy of the document so we can determine if the Notary can do it.